Skip to content

 SimulatorOptions

 enable_tracing (bool): Allow JAX tracing for JIT compilation max_major_step_length (float): Maximum length of a major step max_major_steps (int): The maximum number of major steps to take in the simulation.
 This is necessary for automatic differentiation - otherwise the "while" loop is non-differentiable.
 With the default value of None, a heuristic is used to determine the maximum number of steps based on the periodic update events and time interval. rtol (float): Relative tolerance for the ODE solver.
 Default is 1e-6. atol (float): Absolute tolerance for the ODE solver.
-Default is 1e-8. min_minor_step_size (float): Minimum step size for the ODE solver. max_minor_step_size (float): Maximum step size for the ODE solver. ode_solver_method (str): The ODE solver to use.
-Default is "default", which will use the diffrax Tsit5 solver if JAX tracing is enabled, otherwise the SciPy Dopri5 solver. save_time_series (bool): This option determines whether the simulator saves any data.
+Default is 1e-8. min_minor_step_size (float): Minimum step size for the ODE solver. max_minor_step_size (float): Maximum step size for the ODE solver. ode_solver_method (str): The DE solver to use.
+Default is "auto", which will use the Dopri5/Jax if JAX tracing is enabled, otherwise the SciPy Dopri5 solver. save_time_series (bool): This option determines whether the simulator saves any data.
 If the simulation is initiated from simulate this will be set automatically depending on whether recorded_signals is provided.
 Hence, this should not need to be manually configured. recorded_signals (dict[str, OutputPort]): Dictionary of ports or other cache sources for which the time series should be recorded.
 Note that if the simulation is initiated from simulate and recorded_signals is provided as a kwarg to simulate, anything set here will be overridden.
 Hence, this should not need to be manually configured. return_context (bool): If the context is not needed for anything, opting to not return it can speed up compilation times.
 For instance, typical simulation calls from the UI don't use the context for anything, so model_interface.py will set return_context=False for performance. postprocess (bool): If using buffered results recording (i.e. with JAX numerical backend), this determines whether to automatically trim the buffer after the simulation is complete.
 This is the default behavior, which will serve unless the full call to simulate needs to be traced (e.g. with grad or vmap).

 The return value is a SimulationResults object, which is a named tuple containing all recorded signals as well as the final context (if options.return_context is True).
 Signals can be recorded by providing a dict of (name, signal_source) pairs Typically the signal sources will be output ports, but they can actually be any SystemCallback object in the system.